How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Document Preparation

 This is the meat of the work – drafting the trust document, pour-over will, and other related paperwork.
-It’s usually the bulk of the attorney’s fee.
+It is usually the larger portion of the fees incurred by the solicitor.

 Asset Transfer Fees